Philippine dwarf kingfisher: Habitat and conservation status

 The IUCN Red List follows the Handbook of the Birds of the World thus assesses the North and South subspecies separately.
-Both species or subspecies have been assessed as vulnerable with the population believed to be on the decline.
+Both species or subspecies were previously assessed to be vulnerable with the population believed to be on the decline.
 The Southern subspecies has a lower estimated population of 2,500 to 9,999 mature individuals with the Northern subspecies estimated at 10,000 - 19,999.
+Both North and South Philippine dwarf kingfishers were reassessed as Least-concern species.
+This species was rarely recorded by citizen science and birdwatchers which gave the impression that this species was extremely rare.
+It was also previously believed that this species relied on primary forest which has declined greatly.
+However, mist netting showed that this species was much more common than previously thought and that this species survives even in degraded habitat.
+Despite this, this species is still declining in population.

 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.

 There are currently no targeted conservation plans for the species.
 It occurs in a few protected areas throughout its range like the Northern Sierra Madre Natural Park, Bataan National Park, Samar Island Natural Park, Mount Kitanglad National Park but protection and enforcement from loggers and hunters is still lax.